Remeha Avanta 28c Fault codes & diagnostics

 What to check first

-1. Check if your thermostat or boiler temperature dial is set to a comfortable level
+1. Check that your room thermostat or programmer is set to a temperature higher than the current room temperature

 Related codes